MCP Integration

 "arguments": {

-"message": "What is my current SOL balance and any open positions?",
+"message": "Summarize my current portfolio and open risk.",

 "chat_id": "session-abc123"